tommybobbins/AWSDevOpsExam/README.md

  * Time ordered sequence of item level modifications (c.f binlogs).
  * Primary key is recorded.
  * Event Data is held for 24 hours.
  * Can be used as a good event source for lambda.
-Look for changes which triggers a lamdba function.
+Look for changes which triggers a Lambda function.

 ## S3